Weighted infinitesimal bialgebras: Weighted infinitesimal bialgebras

-\item The aim to involve the unitary property is to use the infinitesimal 1-cocycle condition (Eq.~(\mref{eq:cdbp}) below), which needs the unit to construct a coproduct in an $\epsilon$-bialgebra on decorated planar rooted forests.
-The concepts of an infinitesimal counitary bialgebra of weight $\lambda$ and an infinitesimal unitary and counitary bialgebra of weight $\lambda$ $(\neq 0)$ can be defined in the same way.
-Indeed, the infinitesimal bialgebra introduced by Loday and Ronco~\mcite{LR06} involves the unitary and counitary properties.
-Here the requirement $\lambda\neq 0$, when one incorporates the unitary and counitary properties, is due to the fact that there are no non-zero $\epsilon$-bialgebras of weight zero which are both unitary and counitary~\mcite{MA}.
+\item The aim to involve the unitary property is to use the infinitesimal 1-cocycle condition (Eq.~(\ref{eq:cdbp}) below), which needs the unit to construct a coproduct in an $\epsilon$-bialgebra on decorated planar rooted forests.
+Indeed, the infinitesimal bialgebra introduced by Loday and Ronco~\cite{LR06} involves the unitary and counitary properties.
+Here the requirement $\lambda\neq 0$, when one incorporates the unitary and counitary properties, is due to the fact that there are no non-zero $\epsilon$-bialgebras of weight zero which are both unitary and counitary~\cite{MA}. \end{enumerate} \end{remark}